 When establishing an early media session, the originating SSP network MAY immediately remove any local ringback tone currently being applied.
 Alternatively, the originating SSP network MAY wait for receipt of RTP that matches the received SDP, and apply other checks/policies to validate the received RTP, before removing any locally applied ringback tone.

-Early-Media with Multiple Terminating Endpoints
+Early-Media

-There are some call scenarios that require media sessions to be established (serially) between the originating line and one or more intermediate media endpoints before the call is connected to the final target called party.
-For example, the terminating SSP network can insert a media server in the call to interact with the calling user in some way (e.g., to collect a blocking-override PIN) before offering the call to the called user.
-Another case occurs when the called user fails to answer within an allotted time and the call is redirected to voice-mail, or forwarded to another user via Call Forwarding Don’t Answer (CFDA).
-These different cases can be combined in the same call.

-For each terminating media endpoint that is associated with a call before the call is answered, the terminating SSP network must decide whether to establish an early media session, or apply ringback tone at the originating line.
-For example, consider the case where the called user has call blocking with PIN override, and CFDA.
-First, an early-media session is established with the call-blocking server to collect the PIN.
-Next, the originating line in instructed to play local ring-back tone while waiting for the called user to answer, and finally an early media session is established with the forward-to party to play custom ringback tone.

-[RFC 3261] mandates that the SDP included in provisional 18x responses to INVITE within the context of a dialog must match the SDP-answer included in the final 200 (OK) response to INVITE.
-The following sections describe two different mechanisms for supporting multiple terminating media endpoints before answer, within the confines of this requirement.
+Terminating network procedures

+When sending an 18x response and early media will be present, the response shall include a P-Early-Media header field, as defined in IETF RFC 5009, authorizing early media, except when

+- a reliable provisional response including a P-Early-Media header field has already been sent, and

+- the most recently sent P-Early-Media header field authorization matches that which would be sent.

+When both-way early media is required, the 18x response shall include a P-Early-Media header field authorizing backward and forward early media (i.e., "sendrecv"), otherwise the P-Early-Media header field shall only authorize backward early media (i.e., "sendonly").

+When early media will not be present, the 18x response shall include a P-Early-Media header field not authorizing early media (i.e., “inactive”).

+In the event that the nature of early media changes after initially signaled in an 18x response, the new authorization may be signaled in the P-Early-Media header field of either a subsequent 18x response or an UPDATE request.

+Originating network procedures

+When sending the initial INVITE request it shall include the P-Early-Media header field with the “supported” value to indicate applicability of the P-Early-Media procedures, per IETF RFC 5009.

+When an initial or subsequent 18x response or UPDATE request is received containing a P-Early-Media header field, then the following through connection procedures shall occur.

+If a P-Early-Media header field is received authorizing backward early media (i.e., a value of "sendonly"), then through connection in the backward direction shall be performed, if not already done.

+If a P-Early-Media header field is received not authorizing early media (i.e., a value of "inactive"), then through connection shall not be performed or removed if already done.
+The originating network shall generate alerting once a 180 Ringing response has been received.

+If a P-Early-Media header field is received authorizing both backward and forward early media (i.e., a value of "sendrecv"), then through connection in both directions shall be performed.
+The bearer path shall be connected in both directions on completion of the bearer setup.

 Forking the INVITE

 For each terminating media endpoint that requires an early media session to be established with the originating line, the terminating SSP network MUST signal the attributes of the terminating media endpoint to the originating SSP network within the SDP of a 183 (Progressing) response.
 The terminating SSP network MUST ensure that 18x responses containing different SDP copies are not sent within the same dialog.
 The terminating SSP network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP, as if the INVITE had been sequentially forked.